Emily Southam

 Cadet - Emily Southam

-At the age of 39, and with great trepidation and no real idea of where it would take me, I started an undergraduate Bachelor of Business degree at the University of Tasmania.
-It was within my Business degree that I discovered economics and I knew that was my thing.
-I have always been a keen political observer and economic theory explains so much about government policy decision making and more importantly, how those policy decisions affect outcomes for ordinary people.
+At the age of 39, I started an undergraduate Bachelor of Business degree at the University of Tasmania.
+It was within my studies that I discovered economics and I knew that was my thing.
+Economic theory explains so much about government policy decision making and more importantly, how those policy decisions affect outcomes for ordinary people.
+Completing a university degree was long on my to-do list, both of my parents were educators and a tertiary education was always regarded highly in my family.
+Nothing has made me more proud, confident and optimistic for my future than when I successfully completed my first year of university studies with a perfect GPA.

-When the Treasury cadetship opportunity came up last year I thought I was too old to be a cadet.
+When the opportunity to apply for a Treasury cadetship came up, I thought I was too old to be a cadet.
 I thought my previous career wouldn't count for anything in the public service and that I was woefully underqualified.
 Even though I didn't hold out much hope, I called Treasury for more information and learned that Treasury actively seeks to engage a diverse workforce.
 I was told that my work and life experiences would be valued and that I should definitely apply for a cadetship.
-The cadetship has proven to be the perfect entry for me into a new and unfamiliar working environment as you get to interact with a diverse range of people and be exposed to many learning opportunities by rotating through the branches of Treasury.
-You are also given plenty of time to focus on your studies and are supported to maintain your academic performance.
+The cadetship has proven to be the perfect entry for me into a new and unfamiliar working environment.
+Throughout my television career I learnt valuable skills such as creative problem solving, effective teamwork, conflict management, and how to work effectively under pressure.
+It turns out these skills have proven to be valuable at Treasury.

-The main thing I like about working at Treasury is the attention paid to reaching your potential through the many personal and professional development opportunities made available.
+I really value the attention paid to reaching your potential through the many personal and professional development opportunities available here.
 I also appreciate that although there are many clever and talented people working at Treasury, the focus is not on who is the smartest in a room.
 It is a truly collaborative environment where engaging discussions about real issues with colleagues can lead to real world results.
 The feeling of contributing to better outcomes for Tasmanians, even in a small way, is tremendously satisfying.

 The other thing I would say is great about working at Treasury is how flexible working arrangements and a generally supportive environment have taken the stress and anxiety out of the constant work, study and family responsibilities juggling act I am currently knee-deep in.
+Also, as a cadet, you are given plenty of time to focus on your studies and are supported to maintain your academic performance.
 This is so important for parents, and especially for women, for which these factors can be significant barriers to achieving a successful mid-life career change or re‑entering the workforce after caring for young children.

 Back Home